• About Us

 Picture

-What started as a grassroots effort launched by Melissa & Josh Haims last month became the Philly Family Covid Fund (PFCF) raisuing funds to support local restaurants who, in turn, provide meals to local organizations.
+It began as a grassroots effort launched by Melissa and Josh Haims last month: Philly Family Covid Fund (PFCF) had the goal of raising funds to support local Philadelphia restaurants which, in turn, provided meals to local organizations and families

-Since inception on March 25, 2020, PFCF has raised $23,000+ from 197 donors to feed first responders, nursing homes, food banks, and -- last Monday -- SquashSmarts students and families.
-To date, PFCF has provided meals to more than two dozen organizations partnering with over 20 restaurants and caterers.
-[Complete List At Bottom]
+Since its inception on March 25th PFCF has raised more than $23,000 from 197 donors to feed first responders, nursing homes, food banks, and -- last Monday -- SquashSmarts students and families.
+To date, PFCF has provided meals to more than two dozen organizations partnering with over 20 restaurants and caterers [see complete list at bottom]

 "When this is all over," says Josh Haims, "we want to remember this time not for how much stress it was, but for how much good we were able to do for people in this city."
-Read how Melissa & Josh launched PFCF.
+Read more about how Melissa and Josh launched PFCF here.

-SquashSmarts' project began when Rorke reached out to Jeanie Shanahan, Nabilla Ariffin and Stephen Gregg.
+The SquashSmarts' partnership began when Rorke reached out to staff members Jeanie Shanahan and Nabilla Ariffin.

-A Thursday concept call lead to a firm commitment on Monday to personally deliver fresh groceries to every single SquashSmarts student, staff, alumni and immediate family member who might need and want them.
+The Thursday concept call lead to the firm commitment on Monday to personally deliver fresh groceries to every single SquashSmarts student, staff, alumni and immediate family member who might want and need them.

-It would be SquashSmarts first and PFCF's largest direct-to-residence delivery effort during the current crises.
+It would be SquashSmarts first, and PFCF's largest, direct-to-residence delivery effort to date during the Covid 19 crises.

-Within hours, Rorke mobilized a network: volunteer drivers from the SCH squash teams (where her two daughters played competitively); $5,000+ in groceries purchased/transported from restaurant supply stores; WhatsApp project communication; printed delivery instructions; addresses mapped with phone numbers (but no names to mantain privacy); and safe, sanitized prep spaces at the Union League-Torresdale Club House where volunteers met Monday at 2:00pm to package thousands of food items for delivery based upon each household's size.
+Within hours, Rorke had mobilized a network of volunteer drivers from the SCH squash teams (where her two daughters played competitively); purchased and transported $5,000+ in groceries and supplied from local restaurant supply stores; created a WhatsApp project communication chain; printed delivery instructions; mapped addresses with phone numbers (but no names to mantain privacy); and secured a safe, sanitized prep spaces at the Union League-Torresdale Club House where volunteers met Monday afternoon to package thousands of food items for delivery -- each package predicated upon the size and dietary restrictions of each household'.

 The result: 200 bags of fresh groceries delivered personally and directly to SquashSmarts students, families and alumni – 622 Philadelphians living in 151 households around the city – in under five hours.

-Equally meaningful: the community of Philadelphian's who came together (or, technically, six feet apart) who might no otherwise have met if not for PFCF's vision and the common bond of squash.
+Equally meaningful: a community of Philadelphian's who came together (or, technically, six feet apart) who would otherwise never have met were it not for PFCF's vision and the common bond of squash.

-In one afternoon, PFCF made the City of Love & Affection a bit more Brotherly and a bit more Sisterly...
+In one simple afternoon, PFCF made our City of Brother Love & Sisterly Affection just a bit more Brotherly and a bit more Sisterly.

 It will help us get through this pandemic...
-Along with the food and necessities, G. was very excited to receive a squash ball, so that he would be able to practice his squash skills during the pandemic...
-We just wanted to let the SquashSmarts staff know that we really appreciate all that SquashSmarts do and has done for G and our family.
+Along with the food and necessities, G. was very excited to receive a squash ball so that he'll be able to practice his squash skills during the pandemic...
+We just wanted to let the SquashSmarts staff know that we really appreciate all that it does and has done for G and our family.

 Again, Thank You All!
 Sincerely, G. and Family

-Round Two?
-A second group of friends and donors are discussing a separate effort to deliver VISA gift cards, cleaning products, and hand sanitizer to every SquashSmarts family
+Next Up: A network of SquashSmarts friends are planing a collaborative effort with support from the PHL Covid 19 Fund to purchase and deliver $250 VISA gift cards, cleaning products, and hand sanitizer to every SquashSmarts family.

 PFCF has provided meals to: Broad Street Ministries, Sunday Breakfast Mission, Stenton Manor, Face to Face (St. Vincents), Chestnut Hill Meals on Wheels, Germantown Boys and Girls Club, Roxborough Home for Women, Interfaith Hospitality and now – SquashSmarts.